DNnate/CISSP-Study-Resources/CISSP-Domain-8-Objectives.md

 - **ACID Test**: data integrity provided by means of enforcing atomicity, consistency, isolation, and durability policies
 - **Aggregation**: ability to combine non-sensitive data from separate sources to create sensitive info
 - **Arbitrary code**: alternate set of instructions and data that an attacker attempts to trick a processor into executing
-- **Buffer overflow**: source code vulnerability allowing access to data locations outside of the storage space allocated to the buffer; can be triggered by attempting to input data larger than the size of the buffer
+- **Buffer overflow**: source code vulnerability allowing access to data locations outside of the storage space allocated to the buffer; can be triggered by attempting to input data larger than the size of the buffer.
+Input that is too large can “overflow” a data structure to affect other data stored in the computer’s memory.
 - **Bypass attack**: attempt to bypass front-end controls of a database to access information
 - **Certification**: comprehensive technical security analysis of a system to ensure it meets all applicable security requirements
 - **Citizen programmers**: organizational members who codify work-related knowledge, insights, and ideas into (varying degress of) usable software; the process and result is ad hoc, difficult to manage, and usually bereft of security considerations